sage-code/maj/case.md

 # use case

-Maj existence is a artificial langauge created for a virtual world.
-I will try to find out other good reasons to build an Maj.
-I hope you will find this rationals entertaining and intresting.
-Maj is nothing but an artistic language until we find for it a more useful role.
+Maj is an artificial langauge created for a virtual world that is utopic and does not exist.
+I will try to find out other good reasons to build Maj language.
+Maj is not a good language until we find an useful role for it.
+I hope my next arguments are sound and will entice you to learn this language and use it.

 ## facts: